 Bachelor of Pharmacy

-- A pass in the IIUM Matriculation Centre's final examination with a CGPA of not less than 2.0 and fulfillment of all other requirements for promotion to the first year of the undergraduate degree programme,
+A pass in the IIUM Centre for Foundation Studies final examination with a minimum CGPA of 3.0, obtain a minimum of B for Chemistry subjects and fulfilling all other requirements for promotion to the first year of a degree programme at IIUM;